 Pwntools is a CTF framework and exploit development library.
 Written in Python, it is designed for rapid prototyping and development, and intended to make exploit writing as simple as possible.

 from pwn import * context(arch = 'i386', os = 'linux') r = remote('exploitme.example.com', 31337) # EXPLOIT CODE GOES HERE r.send(asm(shellcraft.sh())) r.interactive()

 A series of tutorials is also available online

 To get you started, we've provided some example solutions for past CTF challenges in our write-ups repository.

-apt-get update apt-get install python2.7 python-pip python-dev git libssl-dev libffi-dev build-essential pip install --upgrade pip pip install --upgrade pwntools
+apt-get update apt-get install python3 python3-pip python3-dev git libssl-dev libffi-dev build-essential python3 -m pip install --upgrade pip python3 -m pip install --upgrade pwntools

 However, some of the features (assembling/disassembling foreign architectures) require non-Python dependencies.
 For more information, see the complete installation instructions here.